neotoma/about/README.md

 ## What is Asheville?

-## Intention
+See [our overview](overview.md) for a lengthy description of this project's intent.
+A brief description of the project will be provided here soon.

 ## Organization

 Asheville operates like an open source software project.
-There is an attempt to have no central authority or managing body, but rather contributors working collaboratively alongside the community.
+There is an attempt to have no central authority or managing body but rather contributors working collaboratively alongside the community.
+The open source license we intend to use is currently TBD.

 Anyone can participate in everything from the product planning meetings to code reviews and feature discussions.

-In order to facilate this collaboration, Asheville uses GitHub both to share code as well as ideas and discussion.
+In order to facilitate this collaboration, Asheville uses GitHub both to share code as well as ideas and discussion.
 Sometimes, human interaction is needed – in that case public Google Hangouts are held that anyone can attend and participate in.